openebs-archive/openebs-docs/docs/casengines.md

 Local Volumes are only available from the the node on which the persistent volume is created.
 If that node fails, the application pod will not be re-scheduled to another node.
 :::

-Below table identifies few differences among the different OpenEBS Local engines.
+The below table identifies few differences among the different OpenEBS Local engines.

 | Feature                                      | Hostpath  |  Rawfile  |  Device    | ZFS      | LVM      |
 | -------------------------------------------- | :---:     | :------:  | :--------: | :------: | :------: |